 This meen pollichathu recipe is tasty, delicious, and goes best with white rice accompanied with, Chepala Pulusu, Rasam, Kadala Curry or it can also be enjoyed as it is as a starter for lunch or dinner meal.

 You could also find similar recipes below and more at Seafood Recipes

 If you are looking for more seafood recipes from fish to prawn and from side dishes to main dishes, you can take a look at this collection of Indian Seafood Recipes from this blog in one place.
 Take a peek!

-I have also shared video instructions of this recipe below and I believe this video will help you to make/prepare this dish quick and easy at home.
-For a quick reference, you could also find the Kerala Meen Pollichathu recipe in story format.
+I have also shared video instructions for meen pollichathu recipe below and I believe this will help you to make/prepare this dish quick and easy at home.
+For a quick reference, you could also find this recipe in story format.